Combaya – Mauritius papeda

 September – February

 Although traditionally it has been called Kaffir lime, this is not a true lime, but a Papeda that has been cultivated for centuries in the area known as the Indo-Malayan region, which stretches from India to Southwest China, including the Philippines, Malaysia and Indonesia.
 Its scientific name refers to the presence of thorns in the plant, as hystrix comes from the Greek hustrix, meaning “hedgehog”.
 The name kaffir is in not use given its social remarks.
+It is very popular in Mauritius and Rèunion, where it is known as Combava.

 TREE AND FRUIT DESCRIPTION: